Popular Movement of the Revolution: Multi-party period

 The single-party system lasted until 24 April 1990, the date of the proclamation of the Third Republic.
 On that date, Mobutu said that three political parties would be allowed.
 The "moderate" and "hardline" factions of the MPR would form separate parties, while the third party would be the Union for Democracy and Social Progress (UDPS).
 Under the new multiparty system, Mobutu said that he would be above political parties, and accordingly he resigned as the president of the MPR on the same date, although he again accepted the post of party president a year later, on 21 April 1991.

 The party had no real ideology other than support for Mobutu.
-As such, it disappeared in short order when Mobutu was overthrown by Laurent-Désiré Kabila in 1997, during the First Congo War.
-Nzanga Mobutu, the son of Mobutu Sese Seko, is the chairman of the Union of Mobutuist Democrats (UDEMO), a Mobutist political party in parliament.
+As such, it quickly declined when Mobutu was overthrown by Laurent-Désiré Kabila in 1997, during the First Congo War.
+However, its legacy and symbolism were continued by smaller parties in the modern-day DR Congo.
+These included the Union of Mobutist Democrats (UDEMO), a Mobutist political party in parliament led by Nzanga Mobutu, the son of Mobutu Sese Seko; and the MPR-Fait privé under Cathérine Marthe Nzuzi wa Mbombo.